Local 2-separators: The uniqueness statement of the local 2-separator theorem

 As the edge $e$ was arbitrary, the component $k$ contains an endvertex of every edge incident with precisely one of $b_1$ or $b_2$ whose contact is a torso edge. \end{proof}

 Let $k_1$ be the component of the punctured explorer-neighbourhood $\expl(b_1,b_2)-b_1-b_2$ containing an endvertex of the edge $e$.
 By exchanging the roles of $e$ and $f$ if necessary, we assume that the component $k_1$ is different from the component $k$ in \autoref{torso-lemma2}.
 Let $W$ be the set of edges of $G$ with one endvertex in $\{b_1,b_2\}$ and the other endvertex in $k_1$.
-By \autoref{torso-lemma2}, the edge set $W$ does not contain a torso edge and hence is an edge set of the graph $G'$ consisting of edges with precisely one endvertex in the set $\{b_1',b_2'\}$.
+By \autoref{torso-lemma2}, the edge set $W$ does not contain an edge of a torso path and hence is an edge set of the graph $G'$ consisting of edges with precisely one endvertex in the set $\{b_1',b_2'\}$.

 \begin{sublem} There is a path $Q'$ from $b_1'$ to $b_2'$ contained in $\expl(b_1',b_2')$ that contains an even number of edges from $W$. \end{sublem}